-With the right nutrients, your body can overcome any environmental or internal stress.
-Our bodies are often out of balance, however, and correct diet is the answer.
-Mindfulness, exercise, and other techniques also help with stress, but you’ll be fighting an uphill battle unless you start by consuming the nutrients contained within certain stress-fighting foods.
+With the right nutrients, your body can overcome most types of internal and environmental stress.
+Our bodies are often out of balance with poor diet playing a huge part in our body’s coping mechanisms.
+While meditation, exercise, and other mindfulness techniques also help with stress, you will be fighting an uphill battle unless you start by consuming foods with stress-fighting properties.

 Magnesium manages the stress hormone cortisol, and other essential minerals also help your body relax and come into harmony with its environment.
 Carbs and certain vitamins give your brain what it needs to produce beneficial neurotransmitters like dopamine and serotonin, which help manage stress.
 Each of the following five foods contains a piece of your nutritional stress-fighting puzzle: